vkhazin/elasticsearch-courseware/content/chapter-04/DataAggregation-1.md

 * Aggregated data is not likely to be stored in the same shape in Rdbms
 * Rdbms more likely to store data in related tables using foreign key relationship, whether enforced or not.
-* Aggregating data in ElasticSearch from Rdbms likely to result in data de-normalization
+* Aggregating data in ElasticSearch from Rdbms is likely to result in data de-normalization
 * Rdbms likely data model:

 * Movies